Summertime Reads for Historical Fiction Fans

 Book Summary

-During that life-changing summer, Betty collapses at the end of the beauty pageant, which ends up being the last time the pageant is held.
-In 2020, a financially struggling manicurist decided to bring it back.
-By this time, Betty was in her late 80s, and no one knew she was the last winner or why the pageant had ended.
+During that life-changing summer, Betty collapses at the end of the beauty pageant, which turns out to be the last time the pageant is held.
+In 2020, a financially struggling manicurist decided to revive it.
+By this time, Betty was in her late 80s, and no one knew she was the last winner or why the pageant had come to an end.

 The book alternates between Betty’s life that summer and a present-day gathering of her best friends from that summer.
 It’s a great look at societal expectations between the two time periods.